-- seek medical advice if you have a fever, muscle pain, rash or severe headache.
+seek medical advice if you have a fever, muscle pain, rash or severe headache.

-HIV/AIDS is prevalent.
+HIV/AIDS is common.
 Exercise appropriate precautions if engaging in activities that expose you to risk of infection.
 If you are exposed to a risk of infection, including as a victim of rape or other violent crime, seek immediate medical assistance outside of Sudan.

 Other infectious diseases

-Water-borne, food-borne, parasitic and other infectious diseases (including typhoid, cholera, hepatitis, tuberculosis, polio, meningococcal disease, viral hemorrhagic fevers, Rift Valley fever and rabies) are prevalent.
+Water-borne, food-borne, parasitic and other infectious diseases (including typhoid, cholera, hepatitis, tuberculosis, polio, meningococcal disease, viral hemorrhagic fevers, Rift Valley fever and rabies) are common.
 More serious outbreaks occur from time to time.

 - Use good hygiene practices.

 - Boil drinking water or drink bottled water.

-- Don't swim in fresh water to avoid exposure to certain water-borne diseases.
+- Don't swim in fresh water to avoid exposure to water-borne diseases.

-- Seek medical advice if you have a fever or are suffering diarrhoea.
+- Seek medical advice if you have a fever or diarrhoea.

 Medical facilities are basic in Khartoum and inadequate elsewhere.